spschoen/handbrake-balancer/README.md

 2. The rate calculator requires one of your profiles be named `shows` if you have a profile called `anime` or `animation`, because:

 3. The rate calculator won't calculate for profiles that match `anime` or `animation`, because I didn't go looking for an example animated video to use for sampling.
-This really shouldn't matter for most people but I have a profile geared for animation, so I just set it to be equal to TV show processing rate and that should be close enough.
-If anyone knows of a publically available high bitrate animation sample file (~40Mbps, 30s long) this project could use, please let me know or submit a PR that adds that functionality!
+This really shouldn't matter for most people, but I was concerned for my animated video profile so I decided to leave it alone and do some assumptions.
+I set the animated processing rate to be equal to TV show processing rate and that should be close enough.
+If anyone knows of a publically available high bitrate animation sample file (~40Mbps, ~30s long) this project could use, please let me know or submit a PR that adds that functionality!

 4. The balancer is not active, you have to run it every time you want to process files.
 I debated adding the ability to calculate load on the fly and move files around, but since I didn't look into whether or not the original handbrake image exposes how far into processing it is, I decided against it and kept this as a simple batch analyzer/mover.
 As usual, if you've got a better idea, I'm all ears.